bas080/toplist/README.md

 > If you wish to have multiple top lists you can achieve this by using
 > multiple browser profiles or different browsers.
 Considering supporting
-> multiple *named* top lists.
+> multiple _named_ top lists.

-### Print your top list

-TBD: Comes with styles for printing your top list in a readable manner.

 ### Share your lists with others

 At any time you can create a link of your top list and share.
 The person that opens this link is prompted to pick the items they want in their top list.

+### Merge previously archived lists

+You can bring back items of an archived list using the same method as the sharing url.

+### Print your top list

+TBD: Comes with styles for printing your top list in a readable manner.

 ## Applications

 You can use this for all kinds of things.

 ### Shopping list